TERREMEMBER/znbase/docs/content/v2.1/manage/enterprise-edition/cluster-health.md

 ---
-title: Configure health checks and alerts using using Yugabyte Platform
+title: Configure health checks and alerts using using ZNbase Platform
 headerTitle: Configure health checks and alerts
 linkTitle: Configure health checks and alerts
-description: Use Yugabyte Platform to configure health checks and alerts for universes.
+description: Use ZNbase Platform to configure health checks and alerts for universes.
 block_indexing: true
 menu:
   v2.1: